 Image credit: Darpa

-The PCAS or Persistent Close Air Support’s primary goal is to increase effectiveness of the air support by enabling dismounted ground agents like JTACs (Joint Terminal Attack Controllers) and combat crews to share real-time situational awareness and weapons systems information.
-It would enable ground based agents to accurately identify multiple targets simultaneously.
+The PCAS or Persistent Close Air Support’s primary goal is to increase the effectiveness of the air support by enabling dismounted ground agents like JTACs (Joint Terminal Attack Controllers) and combat crews to share real-time situational awareness and weapons systems information.
+It would enable ground-based agents to accurately identify multiple targets simultaneously.

 1. XOS 2 exoskeleton

-This robotic suit can increase the strength, endurance and agility of a human to a certain level where he can be called as a superhuman.
-The next generation XOS 2 suit is comprised of much lighter material and consume almost half of the energy consumed earlier by its predecessor XOS 1.
+This robotic suit can increase the strength, endurance and agility of a human to a certain level where he can be called a superhuman.
+The next generation XOS 2 suit is comprised of a much lighter material and consumes almost half of the energy consumed earlier by its predecessor XOS 1.

-XOS 2 works with a combination of controllers and high end sensors.
-It features reinforced aluminium and steel which are crucial for performing various tasks.
-It also uses high-pressure hydraulics to allow its user to lift almost any heavy objects at an amazing ratio of 17:1.
+XOS 2 works with a combination of controllers and high-end sensors.
+It features reinforced aluminum and steel which are crucial for performing various tasks.
+It also uses high-pressure hydraulics to allow its user to lift almost any heavy object at an amazing ratio of 17:1.
 With this, humans can lift heavy weights without any exhaustion and injury.